Is it career progression or your kids? A Friday night out or a hot cup of coffee? What gets you out of bed in the morning?

 This is a question we all wrestle with at some point in our lives and there's rarely an easy answer.

-It's a time of immense uncertainty.
-But for many of us, it’s also a chance to pause and reflect on our lives and the world in general.
+But in a time of immense global uncertainty, it pays to pause and reflect on your life and on what's important to you.
 There’s never been a better time to consider your personal ikigai.

 Ikigai can be translated as "to live (iki) and reason (gai)" – essentially, what is the source of your daily motivation?

-Ikigai can be applied as a practical philosophy for life, a way to find strength in tough times, and as a way to identify what you want from your career.
-It can give value to the everyday "mundane" things, while also helping you to identify what you truly value.
+Ikigai can be adopted as a practical philosophy for life, a way to find strength in tough times, and even as a long-term career planner.
+It can give value to mundane, humdrum activities, while also helping you to identify what you truly value

-I think it's fair to say that not many of us spring out of bed every morning propelled by our core reason for being.
+I think it's fair to say we don't all spring out of bed every morning propelled by our core reason for being.
 Many of us reluctantly accept we've hit "snooze" on our alarms as much as we can get away with, and drag our weary limbs out of the sheets.

 So how can you find your ikigai?

-A Venn diagram of "the four elements" of ikigai has blazed a trail through office cubicles, comms channels, and HR presentations in recent years.
+A Venn diagram of "the four elements" of ikigai has blazed a trail through team chats, boardrooms, and HR presentations in recent years.

 Albert Liebermann and Hector Garcia popularized this way of applying ikigai with their book, "Ikigai: The Japanese Secret to a Long and Happy Life."